Is Your Cat or Dog Losing Hair?

 K9 Yeast Defense along with the Power Probiotic kills off the yeast overgrowth while the Power Probiotic replenishes with healthy, friendly bacteria.
 This amazing formula helps prevent odor, ear infections and reduces chronic yeast overgrowth.
 Works best when used with NotaSAN.
 Say goodbye to yeast infections, smelly odor, genital licking and ear infections.
 K9 Yeast Defense is a staple for dog owners whose dogs start itching, licking and chewing with the warmer weather.

-3. Parasites: Infestations of parasites such as fleas, ticks, and mites can be a source of hair loss for your pet.
+Infestations of parasites such as fleas, ticks, and mites can be a reason why your cat or dog is losing hair.
 The hair loss might occur around the ears, eyes, abdomen, tail or back end, causing inflammation, itching, and redness.
+Parasites can cause a thin coat due to scratching and irritation of the skin.
 Working with your veterinarian to get rid of the parasites is the first step.

 Canine Cushing's Support is a safe, natural product that can be used with dogs diagnosed with Cushing's Disease and those with symptoms of "probable" Cushing's.
 It naturally helps to lower cortisol levels.